-6. Fire Procedures for Everyone - NIS management must ensure that the following are actioned ₩₩₩₩ event of a fire:
+6. Fire Procedures for Everyone - NIS management must ensure that the following are actioned in the event of a fire:

 - 1. On hearing the fire alarm, immediately evacuate the room. - 2.
 Proceed calmly to the nearest emergency exit.
 Do not run. - 3.
 Abandon all personal belongings. - 4.
 If you're the last to leave a room, ensure you shut the door. - 5.
 Heed the green FIRE EXIT signs.
 Staff members will guide you. - 6.
-If you suspect someone hasn't evacuated, notify a staff member of their last known location. - 7.
-Only gather at designated assembly points.
-Avoid other areas unless given clearance by an authorized staff member. - 8.
-The assembly point is situated next to the main entrance of the Discovery Museum building in Blandford Square.
+If you suspect someone hasn't evacuated, notify a staff member of their last known location.